rharbird/microbit-challenges/docs/source/introduction/letter.rst

 ********************************
-To you from Head of Department
+To You from Head of Department
 ********************************

 .. figure:: assets/letter_transparent.png